AlexSergey/rockpack/README.md

 ## Why do we need Rockpack...?
 ...if we have **create-react-app** or other?
 - **Rockpack** provides a very easy way to get started with **@rockpack/starter**.
 Just one command allows you to set up your application with support for TypeScript, Jest, Eslint, SSR and more.
-- **Rockpack** is very flexible to use.
+- **Rockpack** is very flexible.
 You can design the architecture as you like, use different libraries and solutions, for example, for state management.
 - **Rockpack** doesn't add any magic.
 This is a set of best practices and libraries for automating the start of a project.
-- **Rockpack** has the option of modular integration into legacy project
+- **Rockpack** has the option of modular integration into legacy project.
 - **Rockpack** has the ability to modify the webpack.config without "eject" with the ability to update **Rockpack**.
-- **Rockpack** uses only existing modules and approaches and does not create bicycles.
+- **Rockpack** uses only existing modules and approaches and don't not reinventing the wheel.

 ## The MIT License